Xue-Shangqi/GameEngineShowcase/as10/README.md

 None

 # Set up
 The better and faster way to run the game is to just download and import it straight into godot since it doesn't require you to build and make the game.
-To import the game, first drag and drop into res:// folder the follow files:
+To import the game, just press the import butotn at the top left and import the project.godot and the game should run.
-* Networking.gd
-* RemoteScript.gd
-* World.tscn
-* Player.tscn

-and then go into Godot engine and select Project -> Project Settings... -> Run -> Set the main scene to World.tscn

 However if you really want to build and make the game, here are the commands:
 To run the code, first you need to git clone the CS-381 repository and then update submodules.
 Run the commands: